pelli18/fall2024/syllabus/badges.md

 ### Review and Practice Badges

 These badges have 5 stages:
-- posted: tasks are on the course website
-- planned: an {term}`issue` is created
+- posted: tasks are on the course website and an {term}`issue` is created
 - started: one task is attempted and a draft PR is open
 - completed: all tasks are attempted PR is ready for review, and a review is requested
 - earned: PR is approved (by instructor or a TA) and work is merged